femustafa/femustafa.github.io/_posts/2022-1-17-Utopia-Existentialism.md

 I do not subscribe to the concept of creating ultimate meaning.
 The values are not created but rather discovered.
 It is certainly possible to create “meaning in life” but the “meaning of life” is to be defined by who has created the life in the first place.
 This topic needs a separate treatment.

-# Nietzsche’s Nihilism:
+# Nietzsche’s Nihilism

 Nietzsche, who claimed to write an idea in a sentence that others could not even write in a whole book, had a couple of words to say about Christianity.
 Christianity was able to provide a value structure that gives meaning to the existential problem.
 However, the Late 19th century marks the downfall of Christianity, primarily due to its dogmatic teachings.
 The belief system is built in a way that we have some core axiomatic beliefs and all the other beliefs are contingent upon the axiomatic beliefs.
 The people came to realize that their axiomatic beliefs provided by the dogmatic teaching are doomed to crumble and the domino effect will only lead to complete meaninglessness in life i.e Nihilism.
 That is why an alternative value system was needed to cope with the demise of the previous value system.

-# Dostoevsky and the Critique of Utopia:
+# Dostoevsky and the Critique of Utopia

-## Communist’s Utopia:
+## Communist’s Utopia

 Right after the abandonment of the Christian value system, people started to preach a dream of a utopia where everything will be **purely rational** and where all the people will contribute to the society according to their ability and everybody will be provided resources according to their needs.
 Everyone will be on the same social strata and there will be no poor and needy people.
 Hence, everybody will be full of bliss and there will be no suffering.
 Who would not want to live in such a society?.
 But the communist regime has shown us that a theoretical utopia is in fact a practical dystopia.
 Dostoevsky indicated the perils of such a society ahead of his time.